BettiMarta/Decisiontreementalhealth/README.md

 # Decisiontreementalhealth
-A decision tree having to the goal to understand if a person suffers from mental healt condition because of remote working
+A decision tree having to the goal to understand if a person is likely to suffer from mental health condition because of remote working.